 Q: If I am unable to attend a scheduled hearing, can it be rescheduled?

 A: No, due to time constraints of the Real Estate Tax Cycle.
-If you are unable to attend the hearing the Board will issue a decision based on the evidence you submitted.

 Q: If I do not agree with the Board of Review’s decision, do I have any options for further appeal?

 A: Yes.
 You may appeal the board’s decision to the Illinois Property Tax Appeal Board within 30 days of the written decision.
 For more information see the Property Tax Appeal Board’s website at http://www.state.il.us/agency/ptab/